neondatabase/website/content/docs/guides/serverless-driver.md

 ## How to use it

-You can use the Neon serverless driver in the same same way that you use `node-postgres`.
-For example, with your Neon database connection string available in `env.DATABASE_URL`:
+You can use the Neon serverless driver in the same way that you use `node-postgres`.
+For example, with your Neon database connection string defined by `env.DATABASE_URL`:

 ```js
 import { Client } from '@neondatabase/serverless';